jonmason/meta-arm/meta-arm-autonomy/README.md

 ---------------------
 This layer is adding the following Yocto DISTRO_FEATURES:

+* arm-autonomy-host: this feature activates functionalities required to build an autonomy host system.
+It is doing the following:
+  - add 'xen' and 'ipv4' to DISTRO_FEATURES.
+  - add xen backend drivers to linux kernel configuration.

 Bitbake variables
 -----------------
 Some recipes and classes in this layer are introducing variables which can be